ruchipandey30/ruchi-repo/README.md

 # ruchi-repo
 This is my first Git Repository.
+Author is Ruchi Pandey.